bretweinraub/bright-api-doc/README.md

 ###### Filter Parameters

 Filter parameters restrict the rows to be returned.
-Any filter parameter can be used with a regular expression, see [Using Regular Expression Queries][#quick-start-using-regular-expression-queries].
+Any filter parameter can be used with a regular expression, see [Using Regular Expression Queries](#quick-start-using-regular-expression-queries).

 |Parameter|Example|Description|